Independent African news, markets, culture and politics.

 Israeli soldiers jailed for desecrating Virgin Mary statue — RT World News

-The disciplinary action follows a similar case that unfolded last month in the same village.
-Two other soldiers were removed from combat duties and each sentenced to 30 days in military prison after one of them smashed the head of a statue of Jesus Christ with a hammer while a fellow soldier photographed the act.
-Six additional troops who were present but did not intervene or report the episode were summoned for further clarification.
+IDF spokeswoman Ariella Mazor stated that the military “views the incident with great severity and respects freedom of religion and worship, as well as holy sites and religious symbols of all religions and communities.”
+This statement was shared on the military’s X account.
+The disciplinary action follows a similar case that occurred last month in the same village, where two other soldiers were removed from combat duties and each sentenced to 30 days in military prison.
+In that incident, one soldier smashed the head of a statue of Jesus Christ with a hammer while a fellow soldier photographed the act.
+Additionally, six other troops who were present but did not intervene or report the episode were summoned for further clarification.

 Ifunanya